-The Chamber of Commerce sponsors Market Days, held every second Sat. from March–Dec.
+The Chamber of Commerce sponsors Market Days on the second Saturday of the month.

 You are now leaving TravelTex.com.
 You are on your way to an external website.

 Economic Development & Tourism (EDT) provides these links solely for the convenience

 of our visitors and does not endorse, operate or control the external websites.

 EDT cannot be liable for direct or indirect damage to the user resulting from Internet